Stewart Island: Settlements

+The only town is Oban, on Halfmoon Bay.

 Geology

 Geologically, Stewart Island is made up of rocks from the Median Batholith.
 The island is mostly composed of granite, particularly the southern two thirds of the island.
 The northern third (north of the Freshwater Valley Fault) is composed of Anglem Complex diorites, minor gabbro and granite, and many pegmatites.
 The Freshwater Valley Fault in between is mainly alluvium and volcanic sediments.